katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 __credited as co-authors__ in commits for Material for MkDocs.
-To list your account as a co-author without knowing or revealing your email address, we will use your GitHub-provided no-reply email, following [GitHub's recommended workaround], to protect your privacy.
+To list your account as a co-author without knowing or revealing your email address, we will use your GitHub-provided no-reply email, following [GitHub's recommended workaround] to protect your privacy.
 This way, your commit will count as a contribution without opening a pull request.

  [GitHub's recommended workaround]: https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors